mozilla/jira-bugzilla-integration/README.md

 - `parameters` (optional)
     - dict
     - default: {}
-    - The parameters will be validated to ensure the selected action has all expected parameters
+    - The parameters will be validated to ensure the selected action accepts the specified values
     - The [default action](src/jbi/whiteboard_actions/default.py) expects both the `whiteboard_tag` and `jira_project_key` fields